AP Uncovers More Than 100 FBI Spy Plane Flights, Originating From Shell Companies Located In Virginia

-from the a-little-late-to-the-party,-al dept
+from the if-nothing-else,-FBI-lacks-the-imagination-of-the-NSA-when-naming-things dept

 It's not just the US Marshals Service flying spy planes over the US, loaded with cameras and/or cell tower spoofers.
 The flying "dirtboxes" of the Marshals came to light last year, and were swiftly neither confirmed nor denied by DOJ spokespeople, who also noted the flights that may/may not be happening are all perfectly lawful and very much not the now-(temporarily)-expired Section 215 program.
 (I am not making that last part up.)

 Consequently, it comes as no surprise that another DOJ agency -- the FBI -- is doing the same thing.

 The FBI is operating a small air force with scores of low-flying planes across the country carrying video and, at times, cellphone surveillance technology — all hidden behind fictitious companies that are fronts for the government, The Associated Press has learned.The AP investigation tracked down documents relating to the FBI's fleet of spy planes, ones that hide the FBI's aircraft behind corporate registrations (i.e., not as easily traceable to the US government) and a variety of three-letter shell companies.

 The planes' surveillance equipment is generally used without a judge's approval, and the FBI said the flights are used for specific, ongoing investigations.
 The FBI said it uses front companies to protect the safety of the pilots and aircraft.
 It also shields the identity of the aircraft so that suspects on the ground don't know they're being watched by the FBI.